dougeby/IntuneDocs/intune/windows-update-for-business-configure.md

 5. On the blade showing the list of update rings, choose **Create**.
 6. On the **Create Update Ring** blade, supply a name and optional description for the update ring, and then choose **Settings**.
 7. On the **Settings** blade, configure the following information:
-	- **Servicing branch**: Set the branch for which the device will receive Windows updates (Current Branch or Current Branch for Business).
+	- **Servicing branch**: Set the branch for which the device receives Windows updates (Current Branch or Current Branch for Business).
 	- **Microsoft updates**: Choose whether to scan for app updates from Microsoft Update.
 	- **Windows drivers**: Choose whether to exclude Windows Update drivers during updates.
 	- **Automatic update behavior**: Choose how to manage automatic update behavior to scan, download, and install updates.
 For details, see  [Update/AllowAutoUpdate](https://msdn.microsoft.com/windows/hardware/commercialize/customize/mdm/policy-configuration-service-provider#update-allowautoupdate).
-	- **Quality update deferral period (days)** - Specify the number of days for which quality updates will be deferred.
+	- **Quality update deferral period (days)** - Specify the number of days for which quality updates are deferred.
 You can defer receiving these Quality Updates for a period of up to 30 days from their release.

   	Quality Updates are generally fixes and improvements to existing Windows functionality and are typically published the first Tuesday of every month, though can be released at any time by Microsoft.
 You can define if, and for how long, you would like to defer receiving Quality Updates following their availability.
-	- **Feature update deferral period (days)** - Specify the number of days for which Feature Updates will be deferred.
+	- **Feature update deferral period (days)** - Specify the number of days for which Feature Updates are deferred.
 You can defer receiving these Feature Updates for a period of 180 days from their release.

 	Feature Updates are generally new features for Windows.
 After you configure the **Servicing branch** setting (**CB** or **CBB**), you can then define if, and for how long, you would like to defer receiving Feature Updates following their availability from Microsoft on Windows Update.